 The Maple Avenue Park is a beautiful green space in downtown Horse Cave behind the historic Thomas House and adjacent to Hidden River Cave.
 Dotted with benches, picnic tables and trees, a 1/3 mile walking trail circles the park.
 A pattern on the trail marks the pathway of Hidden River Cave below ground.

-Delicious Country cooking with daily specials, home made desserts, burgers and sandwiches.
+Delicious Country cooking with daily specials; meatloaf, catfish, burgers and more.

-The Hidden River Cave Wild Cave Tour takes you off trail in an extreme option that involves strenuous hiking through muddy and wet cave passages and features an underground stream, domed rooms, and cave adapted animals.
+Are you brave enough to try this?
+The Hidden River Cave Wild Cave Tour takes you off-trail in an extreme option that involves strenuous hiking through muddy and wet cave passages and features an underground stream, domed rooms, and cave-adapted animals.
+Sturdy boots and well-fitting, warm clothing that you do not mind getting dirty are required. […]

 Hidden River Cave Website